 Created with aspiring techies in mind.

 “The coding challenge is typically a lot less rigorous than the whiteboard,” says Chris Lee of Launch School.
 However, that doesn’t mean you can brush it off or apply less effort, as you’ll often be asked to justify your choices.

-This stage has some flexibility in how companies handle it.
-So first, let's go over some of the common types of remote programming interview questions or challenges.
+This technical round has some flexibility in how companies handle it.
+So first, let’s go over some of the common types of remote programming interview questions or challenges.

 - Some companies will give you a real-time monitored challenge to see how you code.
 Often this is done via a video interview + a web-based code editor like CoderPad, Collabedit, or even a Google Doc.

 - Other companies (usually startups) may simply require you to complete an at-home assignment instead within a set time limit–usually 48 hours.

 - Really small startups may not include a remote coding challenge at all–instead bringing you in for an onsite interview immediately after the phone interview–but bigger companies often do.
 (General rule: the bigger the company, the more structured the hiring process is.)

 Coding interview preparation tips for the remote coding challenge